alexhajdu/alexhajdu/README.md

 ## Freelance status Q/A

-> This status is updating regularly and is reflecting my current possibilities.

 __[Q] Are you available to start the work right now?__<br>
 __[A]__ No, I'm available from 1.1.2021